LukaszSinica/LukaszSinica/README.md

-👋 Hi, I’m Lucas Sinica!
+👋 Hi, I’m Lucas!
 I'm Software Engineer focused on learning technologies and creating nice projects.

 ## About Me
 With background in tech education, my passion lies in developing software and solutions to problems.